microsoftgraph/angular-excelstarter-sample/README.md

 - office-onedrive
 languages:
 - typescript
-description: "This sample shows how to connect an Angular 4.0 app to a Microsoft work or school (Azure Active Directory) using the Microsoft Graph API to get a user's name and address and upload that information to an Excel file stored in OneDrive."
+description: "This sample shows how to connect an Angular 4.0 app to a Microsoft work or school account using the Microsoft Graph API."
 extensions:
   contentType: samples
   technologies: